netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    *  A Service Orchestrator which coordinates the overall service, including security policies.
-The service may be connectivity or any other resources that can be hosted and offerd by a newtork.
+The service may be connectivity or any other resources that can be hosted and offered by a network.

    *  The SDN Controller is responsible for maintaining endpoint-group based ACLs and mapping the endpoint-group to the associated